algorithm-visualizer/server/CONTRIBUTING.md

 3. Install [Docker](https://docs.docker.com/install/), if not done already.

+4. Create `.env.local` in the project root:
+    ```bash
+    GITHUB_CLIENT_ID = dummy
+    GITHUB_CLIENT_SECRET = dummy
+    ```
+    It's safe to put any dummy value to them unless you need the GitHub sign in functionality locally.

-4. Install dependencies, and run the server.
+5. Install dependencies, and run the server.

     ```bash
     cd server